meshseed/eidolon-public/README.md

 — Google Antigravity, November 23, 2025

 ## Bugs & Issues
-  - Local LLM settings currently (probably) broken.
+  - Local LLM settings Fixed and working?
-  - UI issues with graph and conversation input window now resolved.
+  - UI issues with graph and conversation input window now resolved (Edit: not resolved).
   - Networking may or may not be updating with other user's public proteins.

 ![MESH Connectome](binaries/Connectome-rebuild.png)